Wissa1l/Wissa1l/README.md

 ## About Me

-Computer Engineering and Artificial Intelligence Student, specializing in **Cybersecurity, Data, and AI**, with strong interest in **Computer Vision**, **AI systems**, and **full-stack development**.
+Computer Engineering and Artificial Intelligence student specializing in **Cybersecurity, AI, and Data Engineering**, with a strong focus on **Computer Vision systems** and **secure intelligent architectures**.

-- Casablanca, Morocco
+- 📍 Casablanca, Morocco
-- AI + Cybersecurity + Computer Vision
+- 🤖 AI + Cybersecurity + Computer Vision
-- Building intelligent and secure systems
+- ☁️ Cloud & Data Engineering
-- Passionate about solving complex real-world problems
+- 🚀 Building intelligent and secure real-world systems

 ---